 In practical terms: a monitor manufacturer cannot void your warranty simply because you used a third-party SpO2 sensor or ECG cable.
 The manufacturer must demonstrate that the specific third-party accessory directly caused the defect they are refusing to cover.

 ⚠️ Important Nuance: While using certified compatible accessories cannot automatically void your warranty, using a defective or incompatible accessory that physically damages the monitor's internal port or circuitry could give the OEM legitimate grounds to deny a warranty claim for that specific damage.
-This is why quality and compatibility verification matter.
-A certified compatible accessory from an established manufacturer with product liability insurance protects you on both fronts.
+This is why quality and compatibility verification matter — and why we emphasize the importance of properly identifying which cables your monitor needs before ordering.

 EU consumer protection law and the Medical Device Regulation (MDR 2017/745) do not require hospitals to use OEM-only accessories.
-The MDR requires that accessories carry their own CE marking and that hospitals follow manufacturer Instructions for Use (IFU).
-A CE-marked compatible accessory used according to its own IFU is compliant.
+A CE-marked compatible accessory used according to its own Instructions for Use (IFU) is fully compliant.

 The Cost Question: How Much Can You Actually Save?